-This Indian fry bread is deep fried until golden brown and then served as savory or sweet.
+This easy fry bread recipe is deep fried until golden brown and then served as savory or sweet.
 Perfectly crispy and bubbly on the outside, while soft and chewy on the inside.

 If you’ve never had fry bread (also called “Indian fry bread”), you need to try it ASAP!
 The dough is deep fried until golden brown and then served as savory or sweet.
 It’s perfectly crispy and bubbly on the outside and soft and chewy on the inside.

-We love to use fry bread to make Navajo tacos or serve it with powdered sugar and honey.
-You can even skip the homemade dough and use Rhodes rolls or Pillsbury biscuits if you’re looking for a quicker option.
+If short on time you can skip the homemade dough and use Rhodes rolls or Pillsbury biscuits if you’re looking for a quicker option.
 My mom made it this way growing up and it’s super easy.
 All you do is let them rise and then roll out each individual roll and fry.

-The ingredients are super simple and you most likely already have them on hand (amounts included in printable recipe below).
+The ingredients are super simple and you most likely already have them on hand in your pantry.

-- Yeast: I used active dry yeast.
+- Yeast: I use active dry yeast and proof the yeast before mixing the dough.
 If using instant, skip the proofing process and add it in with the dry ingredients.

 - Warm water: The water is for proofing the yeast.
 Make sure it’s warm, but not hot.
 It should be bath water temperature, about 105-110°F.